Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 bash script.sh
 ```

-You may have to use the command ```cd C:/Users/yourname/sample-project``` within Git Bash in order to be in the proper file location, if an error occurs when using the command above.
+You may have to modify and use the command ```cd C:/Users/yourname/sample-project``` within Git Bash in order to be in the proper file location, if an error occurs when using the command above.

 Verify that your Bash script ran successfully by opening the new HTML file located within ```C:\Users\yourname\sample-project``` and then viewing the web page.
 Commit and push your work to your GitHub account once more.